jpancoast-kenzan/tf_aws_kenzan_spinnaker/README.md

-tf_aws_ubuntu_ami
+tf_aws_kenzan_spinnaker
 =================

-Terraform module to get the current set of publicly available ubuntu AMIs.
+Terraform module to get the current set of publicly available ubuntu AMIs, the number of AZ's in each aws region, and available AZ's for that region.

+This module started off based on https://github.com/terraform-community-modules/tf_aws_ubuntu_ami, but I re-wrote everything in Python and added a few things.

 This module grabs all of the AMIs listed at: